-Generally, for equipment shipped and recognized at a point in time, the point in time that control transfers will coincide with the shipping terms.
+Parts: Generally, for parts shipped and recognized at a point in time, the point in time that control transfers will coincide with the shipping terms.
 For shipping terms that are FOB destination, the right to payment, title, and risk of loss transfers upon receipt by the customer, which is the point in time that the customer obtains control and revenue is recognized.
 For FOB shipping point, the right to payment, title, and risk of loss transfers upon shipment and revenue will be recognized.
-In instances where shipping is not provided by the Company (the customer picks up the equipment or handles shipping through its own common carrier), title transfers once the equipment is physically loaded to the carrier.
+In instances where shipping is not provided by the Company (the customer picks up the goods or handles shipping through its own common carrier), title transfers once the goods are physically loaded to the carrier.